Instacart acquires Canada-based grocery ecommerce platform Unata

 Founded out of Toronto in 2009, Unata provides a cloud-based, white-label platform that brings together all the strands needed for grocers to sell online, while also offering in-store integrations via beacons for location-based marketing initiatives.
 The platform also joins the dots between the various systems retailers use, including point-of-sale and loyalty systems, leveraging data and machine learning to offer personalized recommendations for each shopper.

 San Francisco-based Instacart partners with local stores to offer same-day deliveries on thousands of grocery products.
-The company has raised around $675 million in funding, to date, including a hefty $400 million raised last year, however Unata is only its second known acquisition — Instacart previously acqui-hired the team behind Wedding Party.
+The company has raised around $675 million in funding, to date, including a hefty $400 million raised last year.
+However, Unata is only its second known acquisition — Instacart previously acqui-hired the team behind Wedding Party.

-Unata, it seems, is Instacart’s first full company acquisition.
-As a result of this deal, Unata will become an independent subsidiary of Instacart, and it will continue to operate as is — with its own name and branding — and will continue to operate out of its existing HQ in Toronto.
-Unata CEO Chris Bryson will remain in his current role, reporting to Instacart’s chief business officer, Nilam Ganenthiran.
+As a result of this deal, Unata will become an independent subsidiary of Instacart and will continue to operate as is — with its own name and branding.
+It will remain in its existing HQ in Toronto and Unata CEO Chris Bryson will retain his current role, reporting to Instacart’s chief business officer, Nilam Ganenthiran.

 “Unata and Instacart have long shared a vision of innovating the grocery industry and building the online grocery shopping experience of the future,” said Bryson.
 “By combining the power of our teams and technologies, we can achieve this vision faster and for the first time ever offer a fully comprehensive, configurable digital solution for grocery retailers of all sizes.”